awsdocs/amazon-elasticache-docs/doc_source/redis/Endpoints.md

    The clusters screen will appear with a list of Redis \(cluster mode disabled\) and Redis \(cluster mode enabled\) clusters\.

-1. To find the cluster's Primary endpoint, choose the box to the left of cluster's name\.
+1. To find the cluster's Primary and/or Reader endpoints, choose the box to the left of cluster's name\.
+![\[Image: Primary endpoint for a Redis (cluster mode disabled) cluster\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/Reader-Endpoint.png)

+   *Primary and Reader endpoints for a Redis \(cluster mode disabled\) cluster*

    If there is only one node in the cluster, there is no primary endpoint and you can continue at the next step\.
-![\[Image: Primary endpoint for a Redis (cluster mode disabled) cluster\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-Endpoints-Redis-Primary.png)

-   *Primary endpoint for a Redis \(cluster mode disabled\) cluster*

 1. If the Redis \(cluster mode disabled\) cluster has replica nodes, you can find the cluster's replica node endpoints by choosing the cluster's name\.